 Federal agencies and our nation’s critical infrastructure—such as energy, transportation systems, communications, and financial services—depend on IT systems to carry out operations and process essential data.
+The security of these systems and data is vital to protecting individual privacy and national security.

 Additionally, since many government IT systems contain vast amounts of personally identifiable information (PII), federal agencies must protect the confidentiality, integrity, and availability of this information—and effectively respond to data breaches and security incidents.
 Likewise, the trend in the private sector of collecting extensive and detailed information about individuals needs appropriate limits.